broadinstitute/warp/pipelines/skylab/multiome/atac.changelog.md

 2024-01-24 (Date of Last Commit)

 * Added task GetNumSplits before FastqProcess task to determine the number of splits based on the bwa-mem2 machine specs
-* Added error message the BWAPairedEndAlignment task to ensure that the number of splits equals to number of ranks
+* Added an error message to the BWAPairedEndAlignment task to ensure that the number of splits equals the number of ranks

 # 1.1.5
 2024-01-10 (Date of Last Commit)